 Hungry for more?
 Attend an upcoming webinar or view other resources at donanuniversity.com.

 About the Experts

 Mr. Jeff Coyne joined Donan in 2006 as a forensic engineer based out of the firm’s Nashville, Tennessee office.
-He has 14 years of engineering experience and has completed approximately 2000 forensic investigations.
 His areas of expertise are residential and commercial roof inspections, structural assessments, moisture infiltration, and storm damage assessments.
 Mr. Coyne completes a wide range of projects at Donan related to flood, wind and tornado damage, earthquakes, hurricanes, crawlspace moisture, water intrusion, construction defects, and structural and foundation failures, among others.
 Mr. Coyne is a licensed professional engineer in Alabama, Arkansas, Florida, Georgia, Idaho, Indiana, Kentucky, Louisiana, Mississippi, North Carolina, New Jersey, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas and Virginia.
 He earned a Bachelor’s degree in Civil Engineering from Tennessee Technological University and a Master’s degree in Civil Engineering from the University of Tennessee – Knoxville.